JoshuaR830/project-mhfa/README.md

+# Mental Health First Aiders

-# project-mhfa
+# Implementation info
-A Next JS dashboard to raise awareness of Mental Health First Aiders
+This is a next JS project designed to raise awareness of Mental Health First Aiders and enable people to get the support they need at work.

+# Running the project